Xinlong-Wu/Xinlong-WU/README.md

 It is Xinlong Wu.
 - 🔭 I’m currently:

-   A Master student of ANU
+   PhD Candidate of NJU

+- I was:

+   Intern of Lixiang Auto (2024.11 - 2025.07)

+   Graduated from ANU (2023.1 - 2025.7)

-   An intern in the PLCT lab (2020-2024): working on implementing LLVM support for the RISCV instruction set.
+   Intern student in the PLCT lab (2020-2024): working on implementing LLVM support for the RISCV instruction set.

 - 🤔 I’m looking for help with: